 It’s noisy out there!
 How do you cut through the clutter?
-Good storytelling techniques rely on a knowledge of your insights, but more importantly you need to understand your audience and their needs.
+Good and engaging storytelling techniques rely on the knowledge of your insights, but more importantly, you need to understand your audience and their needs.
 Good stories land because the audience WANTS or NEEDs to hear what you have to say.

 4 ways to create a better business story that lands: